 - Mix lightly beaten eggs and pumpkin in a separate container until smooth.
-If you don’t want to use eggs then just smooth the pumpkin puree separately and proceed to the next step.
+If you don’t want to use eggs, just smooth the pumpkin puree separately and proceed to the next step.

-- In a larger bowl, combine flax-seed oil and brown rice flour.
+- In a giant bowl, combine flax-seed oil and brown rice flour.

-- With constant stirring, add the pumpkin mixture to the rice mixture and slowly add water.
-Be sure to leave some of the rice to be used as some sort of toppings for the cookies.
+- Add the pumpkin mixture to the rice mixture and slowly add water with constant stirring.
+Be sure to leave some of the rice toppings for the cookies.

 - Hand mix the ingredients thoroughly.

 - Roll the dough out to the desired thickness using two baking or waxed pieces.